JohnNDaras/OBJECT-ORIENTED-PROGRAMMING/Schoolscape_1/Part_2/README.md

-**"Schoolscape: A C++ Simulation of Orderly Movement in Kindergarten Sections and Disorder Handling"**
+**Schoolscape: A C++ Simulation of Orderly Movement in Kindergarten Sections and Disorder Handling**

 Compilation: